 01. May a State employee use a state-issued

-cell phone or PDA for personal calls similar to using a desk
+cell phone or smartphone for personal calls similar to using a desk

 Yes.
 The Executive Branch Ethics Act prohibits the use of state

 equipment for personal gain or to benefit a state officer's